bmuschko/cka-crash-course/exercises/node-affinity/solution/solution.md

     color: green
 ```

-Create the Pod and inspect the assign node.
+Create the Pod and inspect the assigned node.

 ```
 $ kubectl create -f pod.yaml